What is QC Family Tree?

 What is QC Family Tree’s Mission and Vision?

-What is QC Family Tree’s approach to community engagement?
+What is QC Family Tree's approach to cultivating community?

 Are there other organizations that are similar to QC Family Tree?

-QCFT resembles and is inspired by: Catholic Worker Movement, Christian Community Development Association, Koinonia Farms, and Liberation Church Project.
+QCFT resembles and is inspired by: Catholic Worker Movement, Koinonia Farms, BeLoved Community in Asheville, and Liberation Church Project.
 QCFT’s patron saints are John Coltrane, James Baldwin, Howard Thurman, Nina Simone, Dorothy Day, and Clarence Jordan.

 How can I sponsor a community meal?

-QC Family Tree hosts a community meal every first and third Friday of the month at 6pm at 2910 Parkway Ave, 28208.
+QC Family Tree hosts a community meal every second Friday of the month at 5:30pm at 2910 Parkway Ave, 28208.
 Sponsoring groups are asked to bring all food, drinks, ice, desserts, serving utensils, and paper goods for the meal for 30-50 people.
 For more information, check out our page on meal sponsorship here.